franciscave/test/pandoc-test.md

 }

-1. Throughout the term ‘HTTPS protocol’ is to be interpreted as a secure internet protocol that is implemented either at the application layer (i.e. HTTPS) or at the transport layer (e.g.
+<a name="Notes"></a>1.
+Throughout the term ‘HTTPS protocol’ is to be interpreted as a
+    secure internet protocol that is implemented either at the application layer (i.e. HTTPS) or at the transport layer (e.g.
     SSL/TLS).